SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/define-link-actions.md

 By automating these tasks, you save a lot of time you would otherwise spend on handling responses.
 When the reader clicks a link in your mailing, the system performs the link actions for you!

-You can use the information you've gathered in this mailing in a number of ways:
+You can use the information you have gathered in this mailing in a number of ways:

 * Automatically generate a selection based on people who clicked a specific link.
 Then, send a targeted follow-up mailing to this particular group with a tailored message.